With the recent measles outbreak in Southwest Washington, conversations about vaccines are on the rise again.

-A recent study of parents in Northshore and Bellingham found that positive messages from peers may help.
-“Most people choose to vaccinate themselves and their children against contagious diseases,” says Clarissa Hsu, PhD, Assistant Investigator at Kaiser Permanente Washington Health Research Institute.
+A Kaiser Permanente study of parents in Northshore and Bellingham found that positive messages from peers may help.
+“Most people choose to vaccinate themselves and their children against contagious diseases,” says Clarissa Hsu, PhD, assistant investigator at Kaiser Permanente Washington Health Research Institute and the study’s principal investigator.
 “But not everyone may realize that, because negative messages about vaccines circulate so widely in the media.
 It can be really powerful for parents to learn how very many other families are choosing vaccination.”

 Prevention is a pillar of Kaiser Permanente’s mission to improve health, and Kaiser Permanente Washington is helping lead the way toward full vaccination.
-The Washington State Department of Health recently recognized three of our medical centers as Gold Level providers in the 2017 Immunize Washington project.
-Here’s how you can help influence your friends and family to help prevent disease outbreaks.
+The Washington State Department of Health recognized 4 of our medical centers as Gold Level providers in the 2018 Immunize Washington project.
+Below are some facts and tips you can use when talking about the importance of vaccines with friends and family.

 The facts about vaccines